aboedecker05/MIMS-O2Ar/README.md

 Isotopes.csv
 Isotopes_long.csv

-Reduced Major Axis Regression (Figures 1 and 2)
-We used RMA regression because gas measurements from the MIMS both with and without the furnace have error associated with the terms.
+Standardized Major Axis Regression (Figures 1 and 2) [Also known as reduced major axis regression - or RMA] We used SMA regression because gas measurements from the MIMS both with and without the furnace have error associated with the terms.
 They are also autocorrelated because they come from the same sample and there is no defined dependent-independent relationship.